jurios/laravel-i18n/README.md

 ```

 #### Add the laravel-i18n routes to your `web.php` file
-You can place the `laravel-i18n` routes where you want in your `web.php` file in order to make web editor accessible.
+In order to being the editor accessible, you should add the editor's routes in your `web.php` file.
-No matters group, prefix...
-Just add the the routes with:
+You can place the `laravel-i18n` routes in the place you want in your routes with:

 ```
 i18n::routes();
 ```

-This allows you to add middlewares to authorization and authentification befores giving access to the `laravel-i18n`
+This allows you to add middlewares in order to authorization and authentification befores giving access to the `laravel-i18n`
 web pages.

 This is an example: